dschlekat/argus-pal/README.md

             - "dec_rate": The on-sky movement rate of the asteroid's right ascension, units unknown.
             - "v_mag": The visible magnitude of the asteroid from Earth on the queried date.

+## Attribution
+This code can be used freely as long as the user attributes credit to the author (Donovan Schlekat).